KernFerm/BubblesTheDev-WebBrowser/Docs/ARCHITECTURE.md

 * installer and update coordination
 * local AI and diagnostics service orchestration

+The browser builds its default Chromium-style user agent from Electron's runtime Chromium version when available.
+The packaged fallback is kept aligned with the current Electron 43 / Chromium 150 release line so browser-owned user-agent strings do not report an older Chromium baseline if runtime version metadata is unavailable.

 ## Profile Architecture

-Version `1.2.212` keeps the broader browser profile system while keeping the browser local-first.
+Version `1.2.410` keeps the broader browser profile system while keeping the browser local-first.

 The current profile runtime includes: